 The account of the young Gautama slipping into first jhana under the Rose-Apple tree while his father plowed a field was quite possibly nothing to do with the “ritual ground-breaking” of a king, but Suddhodana simply doing a bit of work on his farm.

-Trevor Ling in “The Buddha” suggests that the Buddha’s father may have been the elected head of an aristocratic ruling class.
-We know that the Sakyan territory was governed by a council of some sort.
+Similarly, Trevor Ling in “The Buddha” suggests that the Buddha’s father may have been the elected head of an aristocratic ruling class.
+We know that the Sakyan territory was governed by a council.
 And while Suddhodana may have been the head of this council (although he also may not), he certainly wouldn’t have had kingly powers.
 At the very least, however, he would have been a member of the council, representing his family.

 Here’s Richard Gombrich, one of the world’s leading Buddhist scholars, on the Sakyan Republic: